-- 3. Demonstrations are given frequently of fresh and preserved specimens illustrating morbid conditions of the several organs.
-Students of the third and fourth years are required to assist at autopsies and to prepare and report upon specimens. - 4.
-Conferences of clinicians and pathologists are held from time to time, at which advanced students attend and are expected to take part in the discussions.
+3. Demonstrations are given frequently of fresh and preserved specimens illustrating morbid conditions of the several organs.

+Students of the third and fourth years are required to assist at autopsies and to prepare and report upon specimens.

+4. Conferences of clinicians and pathologists are held on Wednesday afternoons from 4.30 to 6 p.m., at which advanced students attend and are expected to take part in the discussions.